brendam/tStreamingArchiver/Example/README.md

 The searches are read from the `twitter_archive` mySQL database and Tweets recieved from Twitter SearchAPI are written directly to the database (see next section for how to create this).

+###`import_raw_data_to_CSV.py`

+Example python program to parse new style json raw data files to csv.
+Run as `python import_raw_data_to_CSV.py`.
+Example processes the default `smile` search data into `smile_data.csv`.
+Excel doesn't work well with UniCode data (at least on Mac) so you will need to use Numbers, OpenOffice or Google Spreadsheet if you want to see Unicode correctly.

 ###Create mySQL database